-American Eagle Outfitters Inc. (AEO) climbed the most since 2000 after reporting preliminary first-quarter profit that topped analysts’ estimates as the apparel chain was able to sell more merchandise at full price.
+American Eagle Outfitters Inc. (AEO:US) climbed the most since 2000 after reporting preliminary first-quarter profit that topped analysts’ estimates as the apparel chain was able to sell more merchandise at full price.

 The shares rose 17 percent to $20.90 at the close in New York for the biggest increase since Aug.
 3, 2000.
 The Pittsburgh-based company’s stock gained 17 percent this year before today.

 First-quarter profit per share rose to 18 cents to 20 cents, from 14 cents a year earlier, the operator of American Eagle Outfitters, Aerie and 77kids brands said today in a statement.
 The average of 27 analysts’ estimates compiled by Bloomberg was 10 cents a share.